elide-b/starbars/README.md

 - `top_margin`: Margin of the last annotation from the top of the graph.
 Default is 5% of the y-axis.
 - `text_distance`: Distance between the bar and the text.
 Default is 2% of the y-axis.
 - `fontsize`: Font size of the annotations.
 Default is 10.
+- `h_gap`: gap between two neighbouring annotations.
+Default is 3% of the cross data axis.

 ## Contributing